Canonical density matrices from eigenstates of mixed systems: Abstract

 \section{Abstract}

 One key issue of the foundation of statistical mechanics is the emergence of equilibrium ensembles in isolated and closed quantum systems.
-Recently, it was predicted that in the thermodynamic ($N\rightarrow\infty$) limit the canonical density matrix emerges for small subsystems from almost all pure states of large quantum many-body systems.
-This notion of ``canonical typicality" is assumed to originate from the entanglement between subsystem and environment and the resulting intrinsic quantum complexity of the many-body state.
-We show that quantum chaos plays a crucial role in the emergence of canonical typicality for large but finite quantum systems.
-We demonstrate that the degree of canonical typicality can be quantitatively controlled and tuned by the degree of quantum chaoticity present in the many-body system.
+Recently, it was predicted that in the thermodynamic ($N\rightarrow\infty$) limit of large quantum many-body systems canonical density matrices emerge for small subsystems from almost all pure states.
+This notion of canonical typicality is assumed to originate from the entanglement between subsystem and environment and the resulting intrinsic quantum complexity of the many-body state.
+For individual eigenstates it has been shown that local observables show thermal properties provided the eigenstate thermalization hypothesis holds, which requires the system to be quantum chaotic.
+In the present paper, we study the emergence of thermal states in the regime of a quantum analog of a mixed phase space.
+Specifically, we study the emergence of the canonical density matrix of an impurity upon reduction from isolated energy eigenstates of a large but finite quantum system the impurity is embedded in.
+Our system can be tuned by means of a single parameter from quantum integrability to quantum chaos and corresponds in between to a system with mixed quantum phase space.
+We show that the probability for finding a canonical density matrix when reducing the ensemble of energy eigenstates of the finite many-body system can be quantitatively controlled and tuned by the degree of quantum chaos present.
+For the transition from quantum integrability to quantum chaos we find a continuous and universal (i.e.~size independent) relation between the fraction of canonical eigenstates and the degree of chaoticity as measured by the Brody parameter or the Shannon entropy.